keu/docs/software_versioned_docs/version-0.25/quickstart.md

 #### Install the CLI via Homebrew

-To install the latest version of the Astronomer CLI via [Homebrew](https://brew.sh/), run:
+To install the latest version of the Astronomer Software CLI via [Homebrew](https://brew.sh/), run:

 ```bash
 brew install astronomer/tap/astro
 ```

-For more information on the Astronomer CLI, read [CLI Quickstart](cli-quickstart.md).
+For more information on the Astronomer Software CLI, read [CLI Quickstart](cli-quickstart.md).

-## Step 2: Install Astronomer Enterprise
+## Step 2: Install Astronomer Software

-If you are in charge of setting up Astronomer for your team, follow one of our Enterprise installation guides to get Astronomer running on your Kubernetes Cluster.
+If you are in charge of setting up Astronomer for your team, follow one of our Software installation guides to get Astronomer running on your Kubernetes Cluster.

 We have documentation for deploying Astronomer on: